 - You read about a high-tech company raising $10 or $30 million in what you hear is a “Series A Funding Round.”
 That is also a private placement, probably to more than one venture capital fund.

 - A hedge fund raises $10,000,000 for investment purposes from a couple of institutions.
 Within 15 days of the sale, they file a Form D with the SEC as this is the third type of private placement.

 During the 2008 crisis, all the Investment banks were on the verge of collapse.
 This was after the fall of Lehman Brothers.
 This was due to the Subprime Mortgage crisis.

-Moreover, Goldman Sach reached Warren Buffet to offer a 5% stake.
+Moreover, Goldman Sachs reached Warren Buffet to offer a 5% stake.
 Warren buffet got a private placement.
-Due to the trust that the market had in Warren Buffet, more investors invested in Goldman Sach, and it was saved.
+Due to the trust that the market had in Warren Buffet, more investors invested in Goldman Sachs, and it was saved.

 Goldman Sachs offers shares to Facebook